gt3/ultra-router/README.md

 ### Quick 5-minute Intro

-Imagine we're tasked to setup routes for a news portal startup.
+Imagine we're tasked to set up routes for a news portal startup.
 We'll use a rudimentary  navigation structure for the purpose of this exercise.

 ```AsciiDoc
                 +----------+